varsha-vishwanath/pwn.college_varsha/PonderingPaths.md

-## Explicit relative paths, from /
+## Explicit Relative Paths, from /
 Previously, your relative path was "naked": it directly specified the directory to descend into from the current directory.
 In this level, we're going to explore more explicit relative paths.

 In most operating systems, including Linux, every directory has two implicit entries that you can reference in paths: . and ...
 The first, ., refers right to the same directory, so the following absolute paths are all identical to each other: